YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * Upon taking damage, 12% chance to halve that damage; also, when sortied as Flagship, grant all IJN units +20% Firepower/Reload.
   * 60% chance upon Main Gun fire, grant all BB/C +20% damage output for 8s.
   * If equipping the "Z Flag" auxiliary item, grant +5% Firepower/Accuracy to the entire fleet.
-  * Costs -1 Oil compared to other gold BB.

 * Desc: Pint-sized dai-senpai.
 >Don't be fooled by the seemingly low statline - Mikasa has a lot more Firepower and Reload than meets the eye, courtesy of her truly astounding buff suite, and is the premiere flagship for a gun-focused IJN fleets.
-Nevertheless, her low HP and AA do prove a liability later on and you will have to find some ways around that - taking more big guns, AA barges or even carriers, depending on the situation.
-Just don't use her on her own, unless you plan to exploit her -1 Oil cost.
+Nevertheless, her low HP and AA do prove a liability later on and you will have to find some ways around that - taking more big guns, AA barges or even carriers, depending on the situation, just don't use her on her own.

 ![BC](https://azurlane.koumakan.jp/w/images/9/96/MutsuChibi.png "Mutsu") - **[IJN Mutsu](https://azurlane.koumakan.jp/Mutsu)**
 * Skill:
-  * Upon firing the Main Gun, 40% chance to launch a [barrage](http://p5.qhimg.com/t01b76eb62b9a3cbf55.gif).
+  * 40% chance on Main Gun fire, launch a fixed linear HE barrage.
-     * It's the same barrage Nagato gets.

-* Recommended Loadouts:
-  * [Lategame Bossing] Prototype Triple 381mm AA Gun (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
-  * [General Purpose] Prototype Triple 381mm AA Gun (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; Super Heavy Shell
-  * [Poverty] 406MK6; Triple 155mm Mounted Gun; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 * Desc:
 >An oversized monitor like Rodney or Nelson, but with an actually good barrage and better stats.